cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 It's valuable to understand the context a document has been written in.
 The following sections lay out some context behind the model as well as some expectations for you, the reader.

-## Why provide a maturity model?

-This model encourages organizations to mature both their platform engineering discipline and the resulting platform through intentional planning.
-This effective planning and discipline is itself a precursor to effective platform evolution as organizational requirements change.

 ## How this model was constructed

 This model is not meant to classify an organization or platform team as wholly “Level 1” or “Level 4.”
 Each aspect should be considered independently of the others; the characteristics of each level represent a continuum within that aspect but are not necessarily coupled to other aspects at the same level.
-Even more so, many organizations will see characteristics of more than one level being used across their teams and work.
+Even more so, many organizations will see characteristics of more than one level being applicable across their teams and work.
 This is because no level is inherently good or bad, only contextual to the team’s goals.

 The labels for each level are intended to reflect the impact of platform engineering at your organization.
 As you recognize your organization at a given level you will gain insight into opportunities which follow at the next ones.
 Lower-numbered levels comprise more tactical solutions while higher-numbered ones are more strategic.